fighter-lee/MyApplication/goodStudy/test4.md

 　　D. meet local governments' needs.

 　　29. What does the phrase "to be aligned"(Line 5, Para.
 6) most probably mean?
+(C)

 　　A. To counterbalance each other.